terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 * `auth_type` - (Optional) `integrated`, `token`, `api_token`, `service_account_token_file` or `saml_adfs`.
   Default is `integrated`.
 Can also be set with `vcloud_AUTH_TYPE` environment variable.
-  * `integrated` - VCD local users and LDAP users (provided LDAP is configured for Organization).
+  * `integrated` - Vcloud local users and LDAP users (provided LDAP is configured for Organization).
   * `saml_adfs` allows to use SAML login flow with Active Directory Federation Services (ADFS) using "/adfs/services/trust/13/usernamemixed" endpoint.
 Please note that credentials for ADFS should be formatted as `user@contoso.com` or `contoso.com\user`.